 It said the decision had been made to “ensure schools are supported with timetabling products that provide the usability and functionality required” and hoped the switch would be done “with as little disruption as possible”.

-An Education spokesperson said the decision would affect approximately 60 schools, though iTnews understand this could be up to 100.
+An Education spokesperson said the decision would affect approximately 60 schools, though iTnews understands this could be up to 100.

 The department has given schools a “transition period of up to a year before the existing enterprise timetabling product will no longer be available”.